sasjvh/GettingAndCleaningData/CodeBook.md

 * UCI HAR Dataset/features_info.txt - description of the measurement variables

 ## Data Dictionary for summarydata.txt
-All of the average variables in the dataset are calculated per activityname per subjectid for the listed raw variable
+All of the average variables in the dataset are calculated per activityname per subjectid for the listed raw variable.
+The units match those of the variable that is being averaged (refer to raw data information files above for details).

 1. subjectid - integer identifying the subject
 2. activityname - name of the activity for which the measurements were taken